Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 > **Note**
 > Work in progress.

-### Linux distributions
+## Linux

-Given that Linux is open-source, that are many Linux Distributions (distros):
-Ubuntu, Debian, Alpine, Fedora, CentOS, etc.

 #### Linux Vs Unix
 Linux is not Unix, but it is a Unix-like operating system.
 Linux system is derived from Unix and it is a continuation of the basis of Unix design.
 Linux distributions are the most famous and healthiest example of direct Unix derivatives.

+### Distributions

+Given that Linux is open-source, that are many Linux Distributions (distros):
+Ubuntu, Debian, Alpine, Fedora, CentOS, etc.

+TODO: Pros & Cons of each, when to use them?

-### Linux privileges and permissions
+### Privileges and permissions
 TODO:
 Using `sudo`, which stands for "super user do", allows regular users to run programs with the security privileges of the superuser or root.
 This list can be displayed using ...